May be available opon request;

 The price of your medication is dependent on the strength and quantity that you order.
-You can purchase Eliquis 5mg or 2.5mg and you can save up to 90% if you buy Eliquis online with Canadian Meds Pharmacy.
-Ordering a 90 day supply can also give you even better savings.
+Buying generic Eliquis can also help you save.
+You can purchase Eliquis 5mg or 2.5mg and you can save up to 90% if you buy Eliquis online with Canadian Med Pharmacy.
+Ordering a 90-day supply can also give you even better savings.
 You don't need an Eliquis coupon to get our great prices.

 Eliquis is the brand name for apixaban.
 It works by blocking the activity of certain clotting substances located in your blood.
 This medicine is used to decrease the risk of stroke or blood clot in patients with a heart rhythm disorder called atrial fibrillation.
 Eliquis is also used in patients who have just had hip or knee replacement surgery who need Eliquis to lower their risk of forming blood clots in the legs and lungs.
 Eliquis can also be used in the treatment of blood clots in your veins (deep vein thrombosis) or lungs (pulmonary embolism).
 Eliquis may be known as a blood thinner medication but does not actually make your blood thinner.